General Policies on Loans and Use of Collections

 Availability of Collections Onsite

-The collections of the Section of Minerals shall be available for examination and study by any qualified individual.
-Requests for access to the collections shall be made by written and/or verbal form to the Section of Minerals staff.
+The Minerals collection shall be available for examination and study by any qualified individual.
+Requests for access to the collection shall be made by written and/or verbal form to section staff.

 Carnegie Museum of Natural History

 Final decision as to the nature of a request to use the collection shall be the responsibility of Minerals curatorial staff, together with the director of the museum, if necessary.
 Decisions shall be based upon the use of the collection in furthering the mission of the museum.

 The collection of the museum shall be available for examination and study under the normal museum security procedures and other special procedures as established by Minerals for the protection of the collection.

 Loans to Other Members of the Scientific Community

 A loan is the temporary physical transfer of material without transfer of ownership.
 Loans are undertaken by Carnegie Museum of Natural History as a matter of professional courtesy.
 The policies for onsite use shall apply in determining whether to provide loans to others for use outside museum premises.

 Generally, objects/specimens from the collection shall be loaned only to other scientific, research, or educational institutions and not to individuals.
 Requests should include the following information: